emmt/LazyAlgebra.jl/docs/src/mappings.md

 Argument `scratch` is a boolean to let the caller indicate whether the contents of the input variable `x` may be overwritten during the operations.
 If `scratch=false`, the `apply!` method shall not modify the contents of `x`.

+## The `are_same_mappings` method

+The method `are_same_mappings(A,B)` yields whether `A` and `B` are the same mappings in the sense that their effects will **always** be the same.
+This method is used to perform some simplifications and optimizations and may have to be specialized for specific mapping types.
+The default implementation is to return `A === B`.

+The returned result may be true although `A` and `B` are not necessarily the same object.
+In the below example, if `A` and `B` are two sparse matrices whose coefficients and indices are stored in the same vectors (as can be tested with the `===` operator) this method should return `true` because the two operators will behave identically (any changes in the coefficients or indices of `A` will be reflected in `B`).
+If any of the vectors storing the coefficients or the indices are not the same objects, then `are_same_mappings(A,B)` must return `false` even though the stored values may be the same because it is possible, later, to change one operator without affecting identically the other.

 ## Example